Best Books to Start a Reading Habit

 Replace a habit with another habit. - As discussed in this post on focus, do you really need to spend another ten minutes of pointless browsing on facebook or scrolling through obscure subreddits?
 Do you really need to watch yet another episode of that show on netflix?
 Are you addicted to the news cycle, or podcasts that tell you that the world is going to hell in a handbasket?
 Staring out the window on a train?
 That could be twenty pages or a chapter.
 Carve out some reading momments throughout your day and you’ll be amazed how they add up.
 Even reading on the big white telephone can add a few minutes of reading (just remember sitting on the toilet is not a leisure activity).

 Find a reading spot - Maybe it’s a recliner or a comfy seat in a corner of the garden, but try and find somewhere that you can begin to associate with reading.
 I have a favourite window seat with enough light coming in that I use for reading, but I also have a bench in the park and a walking trail without distractions that's good for audiobooks.
-I also find restaurants and pubs are good during quiet periods and if there’s a random conversation going on in the background, earplugs are my friend.
+I also find restaurants and pubs are handy during quiet periods and if there’s a random conversation going on in the background, earplugs are my friend.
 Same for public transport and boring commutes.
 E-readers are great in the bath, just remember they don’t float!

 Keep it short- No need to start with a thousand word door stopper, plenty of time for that when you build up a head of reading steam.
 Start small - there’s a great sense of achievement when you finish a book, and it also means you won’t risk getting bored if it’s too long, or overwhelmed because your progress is slow.